nvmwill/nexmo-developer/_blog/blogposts/en/q3-2022-third-quarter-in-review.md

 **The V-app**

 Do you know what is better than SDKs?
-Demo apps that show you SDKs in action.
+Demo apps showing SDKs in action.
 Let me introduce you to the [V-app](https://github.com/nexmo-community/clientsdk-the-v-app) a multi-platform (iOS, Android, Web) demo app that demonstrates the implementation of voice and messaging funtionalities.

 Here is [a post](https://developer.vonage.com/blog/22/08/25/introducing-the-vonage-client-sdk-v-app-demo-projects ) to walk you through the codebase and get you started.